vinits5/masknet/README.md

 </p>

 ### Citation:
-We will soon release the paper.
+We will soon release it.
 >

 ### Learning3D: A Modern Library for Deep Learning on 3D Point Clouds Data